But will it even work?

 What did I just do?

-I used a remote plugin in Neovim to transform my reStructuredText into an HTML source document, simplifying tasks handled directly by Hugo
+I used a remote plugin in Neovimneovim to transform my reStructuredText into an HTML source document, simplifying Hugo’s site-building duties.

 I won’t make you wait around for a proper post.
 Hugo lets you use reStructuredText.
 But Hugo’s way is slow and hard to customize.
 Not their fault. reStructuredText is not their focus.